cloudkarthik99/quest-karthik/README.md

 ```

 please refer to the README.md files of cloud specific folders for more info.

+## Improvements

+The current setup can be deployed in multiple ways apart from either ECS or GKE.
+Basic research gave me several serverless deployment ideas to acheive this.

+### CI/CD:
+This setup can become much robust and clean with CI/CD implementation using Gitlab CI, Github Actions.
+This can be implemented if spent little more time.
+I even have the source code from my previous projects: https://gitlab.com/devops-learnin

 > [!NOTE]
 > Heavy usage of Claude.ai, chatgpt, Perplexity is used for research purposes for this quest